 Meta-heuristic approaches address these limitations by allowing for optimization of multiple model fit criteria, enabling researchers to test all possible models (i.e., item combinations) with a computerized algorithm.

-Two metaheuristic algorithms have been repeatedly found to produce more psychometrically sound short scales when compared with more traditional (i.e., factor analytical and response scale) methods of short scale construction (e.g., Schroders et al., 2016): Ant Colony Optimization (ACO; Colorni et al., 1999) and Genetic Algorithm (GA; Yarkoni, 2010).
+The two most popular metaheuristic algorithms, Ant Colony Optimization (ACO; Colorni et al., 1999) and Genetic Algorithm (GA; Yarkoni, 2010), have been repeatedly found to produce more psychometrically sound short scales when compared with more traditional (i.e., factor analytical and response scale) methods of short scale construction (e.g., Schroders et al., 2016).
 The classical AS approach to ACO identifies a subset of items of the full measure that are most indicative of the latent construct of interest by defining a fitness function that captures the goodness-of-fit of the abbreviated measure to the data, which is consequently used to evaluate the quality of solutions resulting from ACO.
 Subsequently, the ACO algorithm searches for the optimal subset of items by simulating the behavior of a group of artificial ants that follow pheromone trails that are updated based on the quality of the solutions found (Dorigo et al., 2006).
 Preliminary findings have yielded mixed results when comparing the GA and ACO based on the classical ant system (AS; Dorigo & Di Caro, 1999) approach (cf. Olaru et al., 2015; Schroeders et al., 2016).This discrepancy in this comparison across studies may be due to (1) differences in the optimization function used for GA and AS-based ACO, and (2) the underlying assumption for GA that the total score of the original scale is a valid representation of the construct, which does not hold for multidimensional constructs, and is not assumed by the ACO (Olaru et al., 2015; Schroeders et al., 2016).

-However, the MAX-MIN Ant System (MMAS) and brute-force approaches to item selection with ACO offers several advantages over both AS-based ACO and GA (Stützle & Hoos, 2000).
+However, the MAX-MIN Ant System (MMAS) and brute-force approaches to item selection with ACO offers several advantages over GA (Stützle & Hoos, 2000).
 The brute-force approach guarantees that the resulting solution of the search is optimal (i.e., as it involves testing and comparing all possible combinations; Schultze, 2017).
 Although probabilistic (and therefore not resulting in a guaranteed optimal solution), the MMAS approach to ACO improves upon the classical AS approach by (1) using the minimum pheromone level as its parameter to prevent the pheromone trails from evaporating completely, allowing the algorithm to maintain some of the information from previous iterations and avoid getting stuck in local optima, and (2) taking into account both the length of the solution path and the performance of the solution, allowing the algorithm to balance exploration and exploitation and find good solutions in a reasonable amount of time.
 In contrast, simple ACO uses a more simplistic formula for updating pheromone trails, which can sometimes lead to suboptimal solutions (Schultze, 2017; Stützle & Hoos, 2000).
 Likewise, GA does not allow for the maintaining information from previous iterations, and has a higher likelihood of finding suboptimal solutions (Olaru et al., 2015; Schroeders et al., 2016).

 Given the aforementioned advantages and the need for short forms of the MEAQ in both research and clinical settings, the current study aims to develop and validate brief facet-level and ultra-brief short forms of the MEAQ using MMAS and brute-force approaches for item selection with ACO.